Andrew Scheer: Recreational drugs

 When asked about his stance on Canada's potential legalization of marijuana in April 2017, he said though he is not in favour of the motion, "I am very realistic, and once it's legal in a short period of time there's going to be a lot of people that work for companies that distribute it ... so we have to be very realistic as a party."
 During the Chicoutimi—Le Fjord by-election, Scheer stated that he is opposed to the pending legalization of marijuana and made it an issue during the campaign.
 In an interview with Tout le Monde en Parle in May 2018, Scheer admitted that he had smoked marijuana when he was younger, but reinforced his opposition to the bill, and would not rule out the possibility to re-criminalize marijuana if he wins the election.
 However, in October 2018, Scheer stated that the Conservatives would not re-criminalize marijuana, noting how the Conservative Party "recognize the reality," of legal cannabis, and "do not intend to go back and make marijuana illegal again."

 In the leadership race, Scheer accused Justin Trudeau of wanting to legalize heroin.
 He has also accused Health Minister Ginette Petitpas Taylor on Twitter of trying to "legalize" hard drugs which he corrected to "decriminalize".
 Scheer is critical of safe-injection sites arguing that "the government makes it quote unquote safer to inject illicit drugs".
 During the 2019 election, Scheer defended Conservative ads targeted at Chinese-Canadians that falsely claimed that the Liberals were planning to legalize all drugs.

-Repatriation of Omar Khadr

-Scheer has publicly denounced the Liberal government's decision to end its lawsuit with Omar Khadr for what was reported to be a $10.5 million settlement.
-Scheer argued that Khadr's compensation should have been limited to the right of repatriation, which Khadr had received in 2012.

-Transparency

-The Globe and Mail reported that Scheer was not posting details of his private fundraising events.
-Scheer previously criticized Justin Trudeau for hosting cash-for-access fundraisers.
-Scheer stated that, "The Prime Minister of Canada is a public office holder and … he and his cabinet have held a number of receptions that are directly linked with stakeholders and the portfolios that they may have views on the file".

-On October 31, 2017, it was reported that Scheer had three real estate limited partnerships (RELPs): investment vehicles that reduce the holders' tax burden by writing off up to 50 per cent of their initial investment, for those who make an average income of $75,000 or more in Saskatchewan.
-Scheer invested $75,000 in the RELPs, and his holdings were previously disclosed to the ethics commissioner.